rioastamal/kapur/README.md

-## About Kapur
+## Kapur Markdown Editor

-Kapur is lightweight Markdown editor with syntax highlighting and instant preview capability.
+[Kapur](https://github.com/rioastamal/kapur/) is lightweight Markdown editor with syntax highlighting and instant preview capability.
 It has two main windows -- left is used for editor and the right one is used for Markdown preview.
 Kapur is built on top of ShowdownJS for Markdown parser and CodeMirror for syntax highlighting.

 Kapur Markdown Editor support following features.